View Kenneth BROWN's Notice on nzherald.co.nz and share memories

 |

 BROWN, Kenneth Hilton (Ken).
 On November 26th 2020 peacefully at his home "On The Tara" surrounded by family in his 84th year.
 Dearly loved husband of Gayle for 58years.
 Much loved father and father in law of Heather and Robert, Graham, Neil and Gina.
 Adored and loved grandad of Hilton, Kate, Michelle, Ashley, and Matthew.
 Loved great grandad of Tyler, Skylar, Asher, Nate, and Jame.
-Service details to follow.
+A service for Ken will be held in the St Michael and All Angels Church, Valley Road, Hakaru at 1pm Wednesday December 2nd 2020 followed by interment in the Mangawhai Cemetery Cnr Cove and Tara Roads, Mangawhai.
 Communications to the 'Ken Brown Family' C/- PO Box 8043, Kensington, Whangarei 0145.